 Professional Flea Control

-The most efficient way to get rid of fleas is to hire a pest control company that can send a trained specialist to assess, treat, and monitor the infestation, as well as employ preventative measures.
+The most efficient way to get rid of a significant flea infestation is to hire a pest control company that can send a trained specialist to assess, treat, and monitor the situation, as well as employ preventative measures.

-Our top recommendations are Terminix, Orkin, and Aptive.
+Our top recommendations are Terminix, Orkin, and Aptive Environmental.
 We always recommend getting multiple quotes before making your final decision.
-If you’d like to receive a free quote from Terminix, call 866-569-4035 or fill out this form.
-To get a free quote from Orkin, call 877-871-4752 or fill out this form.

 How do I get rid of fleas in my house fast?